Abdul-Mustafa/Myself-Essay/readme.md

 - **Emotional Care:**
 - Connect with friends and family.
 - Express your feelings through journaling or art.- Seek professional help if needed.
+## Setting Boundaries
+- **Learn to Say No:** Prioritize your well-being by not overcommitting.
+- **Time Management:** Allocate time for work, rest, and play.
+Maintain a balance to prevent burnout.
+- **Digital Detox:** Limit screen time and take regular breaks from technology.